-- a.
-Secova pays the Company the sum of \$15,000 on execution of the term sheet (December 30, 2014) (received); - b.
+- Secova pays the Company the sum of \$15,000 on execution of the term sheet (December 30, 2014) (received); - b.
 Secova pays the Company the sum of \$60,000 on the date of execution of the Agreement (received); - c.
-Secova pays the Company the sum of \$125,000 on the first anniversary of the execution of the term sheet (acknowledged received under the Amended and Restated Option Agreement of September 2016); - d.
-Secova pays the Company the sum of \$300,000 on the second anniversary of the execution of the term sheet: - e Secova will incur \$500,000 in exploration during the 18 month period following the execution of the term sheet (deemed to have been satisfied under the Amended and Restated Option Agreement of September 2016); - f.
-Secova will incur a further \$750,000 in exploration during the 24 month period following the execution of the term sheet; - Secova will incur a further \$1,000,000 in exploration by the third anniversary of the execution of the term sheet; and - h.
+Secova pays the Company the sum of \$125,000 on the first anniversary of the execution of the term sheet (acknowledged received under the Amended and Restated Option Agreement of September 2016): - d.
+Secova pays the Company the sum of \$300,000 on the second anniversary of the execution of the term sheet (acknowledged received as per the February 2017 Amendment Letter to the Agreement): - e Secova will incur \$500,000 in exploration during the 18 month period following the execution of the term sheet (deemed to have been satisfied under the Amended and Restated Option Agreement of September 2016): - f.
+Secova will incur a further \$750,000 in exploration during the 24 month period following the execution of the term sheet (in progress); - g.
+Secova will incur a further \$1,000,000 in exploration by the third anniversary of the execution of the term sheet; and - h.
 Secova will incur a further \$1,500,000 in exploration by the fourth anniversary of the execution of the term sheet.

-a) Fontana and Duvay Gold Projects, Quebec, Canada (Cont'd)
+TRES-OR RESOURCES LTD. NOTES TO THE CONDENSED CONSOLIDATED INTERIM FINANCIAL STATEMENTS a) Fontana and Duvay Gold Projects, Quebec, Canada (Cont'd)